-Alia Bhatt Shares A Romantic Pic With Ranbir Kapoor; Look Who Joined The Lovebirds On Their Vacay
+Alia Bhatt Shares Romantic Picture With Ranbir Kapoor!
+Look Who Joined The Lovebirds On Their Vacay

 Anyone can vouch for the fact that Alia Bhatt is currently in a very happy space.
 Work wise, the actress is preoccupied with big-banner projects and her love life is going pretty smooth with her beau Ranbir Kapoor.
-Like other celebrities, Alia is also in a 'vacay mode' and a couple of hours ago, the actress shared a lovely picture on her Instagram page.
+Like other celebrities, Alia is also in a 'vacay mode' and the actress has shared a lovely picture on her Instagram page.

 In the picture, Alia can be seen posing along with Ranbir Kapoor and Ayan Mukerji and captioned it saying, "Best boys (& good girl)."
 While Alia looks lovely in a no make-up look, Ranbir looks super cool in a funky square shades!